The Boxplot by Scanner report compares data between scanners within a single facility or across multiple facilities.

 Note: DIR statistics are available only when Query by is set to RPID because Study Descriptions are not standardized and cannot be aggregated across DIR facilities.

 Scanner Aggregation Level determines whether to aggregate scanner data in the chart by device name, model, or manufacturer.

 The following example shows the distribution of measures by the scanner for brain CTs, without contrast using the following criteria:

 DIR Measure: CTDIvol Max across scans

 Exam Dates From 1/1/2020 to 4/20/2020

 RPID: CT HEAD BRN WO IVCON (RPID266)

-In the above example, one scanner model appears to be an outlier for the age group and exam compared to the DIR 75th percentile, although this based on only three data points.
+In the above example, one scanner model appears to be an outlier for the age group and exam compared to the DIR 75th percentile.
 Additional information is available for each plotted data point by hovering over it with the cursor.